-- (a) Light Output luminous flux lumens or illuminance of 50 lux over an area ≥0.1 m2 when suspended at a distance of 0.75 meters or self-supported.
-The light output over a 2,000 hour lumen maintenance test should not decline by more than 15%; - (b) Run Time and Battery Capacity - Daily Burn Time (DBT) shall meet the following requirements: - DBT shall be equal to or greater than 4 hours; (ii) For charging Option 3(a) with solar PV, the DBT is defined by the Solar Run Time for the project lamp (as determined per paragraph 9(q)); - (iii) For other technologies in Option 3(a), the DBT is defined based on typical expected patterns of use; - charging (iv) For Options 3(b) and 3(c): - maximum The a. claimed DBT shall be less than or equal to the typical capabilities of the regional or local energy at delivering system reliable power sufficient for recharging;
+output over a 2,000 hour lumen maintenance test should not decline by more than 15%;

+- (b) Run Time and Battery Capacity - Daily Burn Time (DBT) shall meet the following requirements: - (i) DBT shall be equal to or greater than 4 hours; (ii) For charging Option 3(a) with solar PV, the DBT is defined by the Solar Run Time for the project lamp (as determined per paragraph 9(g)); - (iii) For other technologies in Option 3(a), the DBT is defined based on typical expected patterns of use; - (iv) For charging Options 3(b) and 3(c): - a.
+The maximum claimed DBT shall be less than or equal to the typical capabilities of the regional or local energy system at delivering reliable power sufficient for recharging; - b.
+The autonomous (full battery) run-time of the project lamps shall be equal to or greater than 200 per cent of the DBT of the project lamps; - c.
+The project lamp shall be fully recharged from a discharged state after eight hours of charging.